goopscoop/ga-react-tutorial/Notes/4-addingFunctionality.md

 </form>
 ```

+## 2. Input

-2. Right now our JSX isn't doing anything special, just adding basic HTML to the view.
+Right now our JSX isn't doing anything special, just adding basic HTML to the view.
 Let's test it out to make sure everything is hunky dorey by importing the `Input` component into `ToDoApp.js` and instanciating it below the `List` component.
 It should look like this `<Input/>`.

 Now's the time when I'll start keeping some of my instructions that we've already covered in past sections a little more vague.
 If you ever find yourself unable to figure things out, remember that you can reference the source code in this repo at any time.

 Ok, let's check the view.
 Everything there?
 Good!
 Let's make it do stuff.

+## 3. Props

-3. The first thing we need to do is give ourselves access to the value of the input field.
+The first thing we need to do is give ourselves access to the value of the input field.
 This value will need to be accessed in other components, so we don't want to handle the data storage within our `Input` component.
 In fact, I'll just reiterate that it's never a good idea to store data in a child component whenever possible.
 Most of the time, data should be stored at the top of your app and trickle down components through props.

 Another thing to remember is that even though we are currently storing state in our `ToDoApp` component, eventually we'll be adding Redux to handle data for our entire app.
 We are simply working with local State to display the many things you can do in a React component.